18 August 2026 · Financials

 Financial Statements for Corporate Tax

-Corporate tax starts from your financial statements.
-You need an income statement and balance sheet for the period prepared on a proper accounting basis; some businesses require audited accounts depending on category and revenue.
-Accounting profit is then adjusted (book-to-tax) to reach taxable income.
-Clean, timely books are what make filing accurate.
+Corporate tax starts from your financial statements, not from your bank balance or invoices.
+You need an income statement and balance sheet for the tax period, prepared on a proper accounting basis and supported by a trial balance and ledgers; some businesses are required to have audited accounts depending on their category and revenue.
+From there, accounting profit is adjusted — book-to-tax — by adding back non-deductible items such as fines, penalties and part of entertainment costs, removing exempt income, and applying any relief elections, to arrive at taxable income.
+Clean, timely books are what make the return accurate the first time, rather than something reworked under deadline pressure.

 Exiloz Management & Tax Consultant · Dubai-based FTA-focused advisory · VAT, corporate tax & accounting